shan2new/cf_analysis/README.md

 # cf_analysis

-Currently supports: Shows the problem tags by frequency for all C category problems.
+Currently supports: Shows the problem tags by frequency for all C category problems of all Div2 Contests.